Robin Sloan

 After watching this interview, I picked up his book and really enjoyed it.

-Here is Taste Notes, the recurring roundup of cool stuff from the newsletter One Thing, which is quickly becoming the sort of mini-Monocle of my dreams.
+Here is Taste Notes, the recurring roundup of cool stuff from the newsletter One Thing, which is quickly becoming a sort of mini-Monocle of my dreams.
 Sharp, cosmopolitan, super fun.

 If you haven’t ever read Ray Bradbury’s tale of Mr. Electrico, and his origin as a writer — maybe as a person — then go rectify the situation immediately.
 I don’t even want to quote anything; it’s a thrilling, iconic sequence of memory.
 Another golden door.